 Google Nest cameras don’t use memory cards to store your video on the camera.
 Instead, they upload and securely store your video in the cloud, where it’s protected from theft and damage, and you can access it anywhere.
 For example, if the power goes out or your camera is stolen, all of your information stays safe in the cloud.
 You can use the Nest app to see everything that happened leading up to that moment.

 Here are some things to keep in mind.

-- If your camera catches a moment that you want to keep for longer, you can create a video clip of the activity and download it to your phone, tablet, or computer.
+- If your camera catches a moment that you want to keep, you can create a video clip of the activity and download it.
 You can also share it on YouTube, Facebook, Twitter, or as a link in an email.